-Two Best Second Residency Programs for 2017
+Two Best Second Residency Programs

 The first requirement is a country that won’t tax your worldwide income.
 Many countries tax their residents on their worldwide income.
 The best countries tax residents on their local source income only and not their foreign source profits.